Animal With Osteoarthritis? How To Use Natural Therapies

 Bryonia is a homeopathic remedy which can be useful particularly where the animal appears worse for movement.
 Rhus Tox conversely can help where the arthritis appears improved with movement.
 Choosing the correct homeopathic preparation is important and so seeking the advice of a veterinary surgeon who's qualified in homeopathy is always advised.
 (More info at the British Association of Homeopathic Veterinary Surgeons.)

 There are several types of magnotherapy products available for many animals (most commonly for horses, dogs and cats), and are thought to help provide relief to some arthritic animals.
+These often include fetlock bands, boots or rugs for your horse, or collars for your dog.

 - Massage (Equine or Canine Sports Massage)